How a reliable supply chain can create a competitive advantage

 Optimizing the supply chain can help drive more effective patient care at the lowest operational costs.
 "As long as they have a reliable supply chain to get what they need when they need it, they don't have to stock extra supplies," Jackson said.

 Dependability is critical for lean inventories to work, and Penske helps facilitate just-in-time deliveries by providing visibility throughout the supply chain.
 "We give real-time traffic and weather updates along with the estimated time of arrivals and exception reporting," Jackson said.
-"Earlier this year, we had storms across the entire U.S. in a period of one week.
-It stressed the supply chain, and our customers needed that visibility more and more."
+"If various storms roll across the U.S. over the period of one week, it stresses the supply chain, and our customers need that visibility."

 Through its ClearChain® technology suite, Penske Logistics houses information in a central repository that makes it organized and easily accessible.
 Multiple parties within the supply chain can access and use the information to improve service and decision-making.